-16.310 Human Resource Management
+16.310 Human Resource Management S1 or S2 L4

 Drawing on concepts, theory and research introduced in Management 1, 2 and 3, students critically examine the various strategies available to manage human resources in health care organizations.
-Demonstration of the need to integrate these strategies amongst line management and not to view them simply as the specialists domain.
+Demonstration of the need to integrate these strategies amongst line management and not to view them simply as the specialist's domain.
 Topics include: human resource planning, industrial relations, training and development, EEO, occupational health and safety, and organization development.
 Students are encouraged to participate in a research project.

-16.311 Computing Techniques for Health Service Management
+16.311 Computing Techniques for Health Service Management S1 or S2 L4

 BASIC programming and principles of operation of commercial software, including database management systems, wordprocessors and spreadsheets.
 Application of software to, and development of, programming skills for health service management.
-Introduction to MINI-TAB and specific examples of database construction and interfacing of staff and computing systems.
+Introduction to MINITAB and specific examples of database construction and interfacing of staff and computing systems.
 Concepts of decision support and role of personal computing in providing this to health service professionals, including mathematical modelling and simulation techniques.

-16.313 Research and Evaluation Methods (Honours)
+16.313 Research and Evaluation Methods (Honours) S2 L4